Town-by-Town Tour of Oklahoma Route 66

 - Devil’s Promenade Road east of town – Spooklight.

 - July 4th each year the oldest Pow-Wow in the U.S. is held at Beaver Springs State Park.
-2006 marks 134 years; open to the public.
+Open to the public.

 - Originally called North Miami; changed name in 1914.